-About the General Osteopathic Council
+About the General Osteopathic Council 3

-Background
+Background 3

-The consultation Error!
-Bookmark not defined.
+The consultation 4

-How to respond
+How to respond 6

-Consultation questions
+Consultation questions on the Fitness to Practise Publication Policy 7

-Diversity questionnaire
+Diversity questionnaire 9

 About the General Osteopathic Council

 The General Osteopathic Council (GOsC) is the regulator for the osteopathic profession in the UK.
 Our role is to develop and regulate the profession of osteopathy which we do by setting standards of education, training, conduct and competence and keeping a Register of those who have qualified and met those standards.
 By law, osteopaths must be registered with us in order to practise in the UK; there are currently around 5,400 osteopaths.